-- k) Development layouts formed of cul-de-sacs and crescents are not typical of old Fairford. - Overhead services generally detract from the special character and appearance of the street scene and landscape and the opportunity should be taken as part of suitable development proposals to re-site them underground as part of that scheme. - FNP12.2.
-Development should also take account of any Fairford Design Code and/or any Fairford Conservation Area Appraisal and Management Plan. - 6.62.
+- k) Development layouts formed of cul-de-sacs and crescents are not typical of old Fairford and are not encouraged in developments.
+Due consideration should be given to pedestrian/cycle connectivity and vehicle access resilience in the case of larger developments. - Overhead services generally detract from the special character and appearance of the street scene and landscape and the opportunity should be taken as part of suitable development proposals to re-site them underground as part of that scheme. - FNP12.2.
+Development should also take account of any Fairford Design Code and/or any Fairford Conservation Area Appraisal and Management Plan. - 6.61.
 This policy complements the design policies of the CDLP (Policy EN2) and the application of the Cotswold Design Code (Appendix D of the CDLP) by requiring proposals to have regard to the Fairford Character and Design Assessment, prepared to evidence the FNP, and by identifying a number of specific characteristics and features of Fairford and Horcott.
 It has been formulated to have regard to the NPPF's approach to design whilst providing distinctiveness to the Plan area.